4LONG BEACH LOSERS RULES

 - Team members who have dropped out (and who have not been replaced) may re-join their team (with team approval, and as long as that teammate has not been replaced, and as long as their fines and fees are paid up).

-- Team members may drop out, but the contestant's last paid-up weigh-in will be reflected in the team's final calculations.
+- Team members may drop out, and the contestant's last paid-up weigh-in will be reflected in the team's final calculations.

 - To drop out, you must give written notice by e-mail to Justin@JustinRudd.com.